Ovarian Hyperstimulation Syndrome

 Ascites and tense distention

-Ascites and tense distention occur because of the extravasation of protein-rich fluid and increasing leakage from the intravascular space due to an osmolar differential.
+Ascites and tense abdominal distention occur because of extravasation and increased leakage of protein-rich fluid from the intravascular space into the abdominal cavity, owing to an osmolar differential.

-Leakage of fluid from follicles, increased capillary permeability leading to third spacing (due to the release of vasoactive substances), or frank rupture of follicles can all cause ascites.[6]
+In addition, leakage of fluid from large follicles, increased capillary permeability (due to the release of vasoactive substances), or frank rupture of follicles can all contribute to ascites.
+[3]

 Localized or generalized peritonitis